Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/GROMACS/README.md

   * As PLUMED 2.8.0 is a .0 version, we decided to also offer recipes for the latest 2.7 version at the time of developement.

+### GROMACS-2023-dev-cpeGNU-22.08-MPI-GPU

+  * This is an EasyConfig for AMD's own HIP-port of GROMACS which is a version that is not supported by the main GROMACS developers, who prefer to work with SYCL for support for AMD GPUs.
+It is derived from the container recipes of AMD.